 However, don’t let that put you off though!
 You can still have an incredible time in Cannes without breaking the bank.
-I spent a couple of days in Cannes but I didn’t stay in the city (more on that later!)
+I spent a couple of days in Cannes but I didn’t stay in the city (more on that later.)
 That kept a lot of costs down which meant I could do other things.

 Also, I went on some incredible day trips from Cannes too.
-It’s amazing how many places there just a short distance from town.
+It’s amazing how many places are just a short distance from town.
 That meant I was able to really explore this area without spending every minute in the town itself.